Avnerus/ma_thesis/thesis.md

 ## Web client platform

-To ease the development of apps for HITODAMA, utility libraries and components were developed and can be used both on the controller side and the robot side.
-The web platform is available on Github ^[https://github.com/Avnerus/softbot/tree/master/client] and the usage of the most pertinent components is listed below.
+To ease the development of apps for HITODAMA, we developed utility libraries and components that can be used both on the controller side and the robot side.
+The web platform is available on Github ^[https://github.com/Avnerus/softbot/tree/master/client], and the usage of the most pertinent components is listed below.

 ### Socket controller
 The socket controller manages the connection and interaction with the rust server.
 It is initialized by providing the address of the robot with the following code :